-The West Nile Virus (WNV) season causes temporary restrictions for blood donation 1.7.-30.11.2018 also in the EU region.
-After visiting a WNV epidemic region blood donation is temporarily restricted for 28 days.
+The West Nile Virus (WNV) season causes temporary restrictions for blood donation 1.7.-30.11.2019 also in the EU region.

 WNV has caused seasonal outbreaks among people in North America for over a decade.
 In the 2010s WNV epidemics have occurred also in parts of Southern and Eastern Europa and in some other countries in the Mediterranean region.

-After visiting a WNV epidemic region blood donation is temporarily restricted for 28 days, because WNV can spread through blood transfusion from a person without symptoms to the recipient.
+After visiting a WNV epidemic region (for more than 20 hours) blood donation is temporarily restricted for 28 days, because WNV can spread through blood transfusion from a person without symptoms to the recipient.

 After travel/visits outside the EU and EFTA member states there is a general 28 day temporary deferral period for donating blood due to varying infectious risks and epidemics.
 This restriction is valid all year round and it covers most of the WNV epidemic areas.
 Also the WNV season in the EU region causes temporary restrictions for blood donation in the summer and autumn after visiting risk areas shown in the map.

-- Italy, also Sicily and Sardinia (Note! except Rome)
+- Italy, also Sicily and Sardinia (Note! except Rome and Vatican)

 - Greece mainland (incl.
 Peloponnese and Evia)